 The current licence terms for the southern and northern clusters expire on 31 March 2024, following a six-month extension.

-The value of all the clusters would increase if the company’s nine applications are successful in the 33rd licencing round.
+The company added that the value of all the clusters would increase if its nine applications were successful in the 33rd licencing round.

 Interviews with the North Sea Transition Authority are due later this month.